boshdmg/ankicardcleaner/README.md

 An app for cleaning up an AnkiDeck I use for learning Russian

+Requires AnkiConnect to be installed and running.
+Bringing Anki to the foreground makes it run faster.

 ## Adding audio to cards from wikitionary

 ```